Education Options After High School

 - Enter an occupation-specific training program.
 These are sometimes called trade schools or vocational schools.

-- Enroll in an inclusive college campus program.
-The new UNH-4U program is a college option for young adults with intellectual disabilities.
-Another example is Think College.
+- The UNH-4U program is a college option for young adults with intellectual disabilities.

 - Start or continue training in a career or technical education program.
 Start in high school with the NH Career Academy.